MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 If `false`, MDA Attack Surface Reduction rules (mentioned above) will be configured in **audit mode** only, allowing you to evaluate the possible impact if the rules were enabled in block mode.

-If `null`, MDA Attack Surface Reduction rules will not managed by the GPO, effectively disabling the rules.
+If `null`, MDA Attack Surface Reduction rules will not be managed by the GPO, effectively disabling the rules.

 > [!IMPORTANT]
 > System Center Configuration Manager (SCCM) client and Distribution Point (DP)